open/close all folders

 - I Hate Past Me: The reason she is searching for the Abbey.
 She Awakened past memories of one of her previous incarnations, one who committed terrible crimes.
 She has heard that the Abbey has a method of erasing memories and wants to use it.
 Whether or not she actually goes through with it is up to you.

-- Luminous Blush: She "turns a deeper shade of blue" if the Watcher asks point-blank what's her thing with Pallegina.
+- Luminescent Blush: She "turns a deeper shade of blue" if the Watcher asks point-blank what's her thing with Pallegina.

 - Ship Tease: Party banter and a direct question from the Watcher implies she has a crush on Pallegina.
 Pallegina implies that she might be receptive.